Wunderbyte-GmbH/moodle-local_wunderbyte_table/README.md

-If you use more than one table in your plugin or if there is a possibility that more than one Plugin uses local_wunderbyte_table on your system, you should provide your own cache definitons in your plugin and override the function query_db_cached($pagesize, $useinitialsbar) in your extended class.
+If you use more than one table in your plugin or if there is a possibility that more than one Plugin uses local_wunderbyte_table on your system, you should provide your own cache definitons in your plugin.
+Use the define_cache('mod_myplugin', 'mycachename') function to set your own caches.
-This will allow you to introduce and call different purge events for different tables.

 ## Installing via uploaded ZIP file ##